pantheon-systems/documentation/source/_docs/external-libraries.md

 In its own words, [PhantomJS](https://github.com/ariya/phantomjs/) is a headless WebKit with JavaScript API.
 It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.

-PhantomJS (1.7.0) is located at `/srv/bin/phantomjs` on your application server.
+PhantomJS (1.7.0) is located at `/srv/bin/phantomjs` on your application container.
-PhantomJS (2.1.1) is located at `/srv/bin/phantomjs-2.1.1` on your application server.
+PhantomJS (2.1.1) is located at `/srv/bin/phantomjs-2.1.1` on your application container.

 ### Drupal PhantomJS Configuration